 - Parallels Virtual Automation Administrator's Guide.
 This document contains extensive information about the product, its usage and troubleshooting.
 To access the PDF version of the document, go to the Support link in the left pane and then click the Downloads pane.
-You can download any document of the Parallels Virtual Automation documentation bundle from the Parallels website. - Parallels Virtual Automation Installation Guide.
-This document contains extensive information on system requirements for physical computers and instructions how to install Parallels Virtual Automation components on them. - Getting Started With Parallels Virtual Automation.
+You can download any document of the Parallels Virtual Automation documentation bundle from the Parallels website. - Parallels Virtual Automation Installation Guides for Linux/Bare Metal and Windows.
+These documents contain extensive information on system requirements for physical computers and instructions how to install Parallels Virtual Automation components on them. - Getting Started With Parallels Virtual Automation.
 This document contains the basic information how to install, launch and manage Parallels Virtual Automation. - Parallels Power Panel User's Guide.
-This document contains extensive information about the Power Panel application. - Parallels Virtual Automation Upgrade Guide.
-This document contains instructions on how to upgrade from Parallels Infrastructure Manager 4.0 to Parallels Virtual Automation 4.5.
+This document contains extensive information about the Power Panel application. - Parallels Virtual Automation 4.6 Agent XML API Reference.
+This document is a complete reference on all Parallels Virtual Automation configuration files and physical server command-line utilities. - Parallels Virtual Automation Agent Programmer's Guide.
+This is a task-oriented guide that provides information on all Parallels Virtual Automation configuration files and physical server command-line utilities.